Canon T6i vs Sony A7S III

 It is notable that the A7S III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

 The A7S III is a recent model that features in the current product line-up of Sony.
-In contrast, the T6i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A7S III can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A7S III Manual.

 So what is the bottom line?
 Is the Canon T6i better than the Sony A7S III or vice versa?
 The listing below highlights the relative strengths of the two models.